Alluxio/alluxio/docs/en/Contributing-Getting-Started.md

 > Watch our "Alluxio new contributor" video in the [Video](#video) section below!

-### Java 7 or 8
+### Java 8

-Developing Alluxio requires Java 7 or 8.
+Developing Alluxio requires Java 8.
 If you are unsure of which version of Java you have, you can check with this command:

 ```bash